 For those with minor aches and pain, or those trying to get ahead of these possible problems, exercises can be performed to both improve the positioning/posture of the shoulder and strengthen for added support.

-1. Corner Pectoralis Stretch: Stand facing the corner of a wall with your feet staggered.
-Place each forearm on the wall so you elbows are bent and your upper arm is parallel to the floor.
+Stand facing the corner of a wall with your feet staggered.
+Place each forearm on the wall so your elbows are bent and your upper arm is parallel to the floor.
 Lunge onto your forward foot pushing your chest closer to the corner of the wall.
 A moderate stretch should be felt in the front of the chest and shoulder.
 Hold 30 seconds and repeated 3 times.

-2. Levator Scapulae Stretch: Place the arm of your affected side behind your back.
+Place the arm of your affected side behind your back.
 With your other hand reach over your head and draw your head so it bends and turns away from the affected arm (you will be looking at your opposite hip.)
-A moderate stretch should be felt in back side of your neck just above your shoulder blade.
+A moderate stretch should be felt on the backside of your neck just above your shoulder blade.
 Hold 30 seconds and repeated 3 times.

-3. Rows: Sit or stand while holding onto the elastic band (or cable weight handles) with both hands at about elbow height.
+Sit or stand while holding onto the elastic band (or cable weight handles) with both hands at about elbow height.
 Pull back the band while you bend your elbows and squeeze your shoulder blades down and inward.
-Keep your elbows close into your body.
+Keep your elbows close to your body.

 Strengthening exercises can be performed for ten repetitions and up to three sets.
 It is recommended to start with a lighter load and increase gradually as you get stronger.
 Find a resistance where you feel fatigued at the end of the set but are still able to maintain proper form.